 Whereas the conference was going global, the VR expo of award nominees went for a rather local perspective: besides the already mentioned cinematic VR documentaries, there were some experimental works to be seen from regional universities and industrial VR applications for the traditional German industries.

-The most interesting application field of VR could be seen in local based entertainment facilities: Ubisoft Germany presented an award-winning multiplayer escape room based on their famous Assassin’s Creed game series, where the players have to cooperate in a stunning virtual pyramid setting.
-The attraction uses rather established VR mechanics on HTC Vive like teleporting, grabbing or archery in a very polished and atmospheric level design.
+The most interesting application field of VR could be seen in local-based entertainment facilities: Ubisoft Germany presented an award-winning multiplayer escape room based on their famous Assassin’s Creed game series, where the players have to cooperate in a stunning virtual pyramid setting.
+The attraction uses rather established VR mechanics on HTC Vive like teleporting, grabbing or archery in very polished and atmospheric level design.
 But apart from the high quality of the visuals, what impressed me most was how well these components intertwined, resulting in a convincing flow of activities for VR newbies and for players of the original game series.
-The game industry obviously established a rather solid and reliable grammar of VR interactions to deliver acceptable and even convincing immersive experiences with a medium that normally defies a mechanical engine approach – this holds for a specifically local attraction platform, at least.
+The game industry obviously established a rather solid and reliable grammar of VR interactions to deliver acceptably and even convincing immersive experiences with a medium that normally defies a mechanical engine approach – this holds for a specific local attraction platform, at least.

 Further developments in this segment of LBE could be tested with Pimax headsets, backpack tracking and leap motion sensors at the booth of Illusion Walks, an upcoming local VR attraction platform.